 there are short setae ("hairs") distributed uniformly along the length of the pronotum, while in D. sayi

 the setae are finer still and mostly localized at the anterior and posterior ends of the dorsum of the pronotum (or virtually lacking).
-The Canning brothers also mention that in L. pulchella
+A problem with this character is that, even with a good profile angle of view, in most field images the magnification/resolution is insufficient to discern the setae.
+Luckily, one of my images shows the character fairly clearly.
+(And I was also able to check the setae under a microscope.)
+As a secondary character, the Canning brothers also mention that in L. pulchella

 the (upper surface of the) pronotum is smooth, while in D. sayi

-But it turns out that in certain cases you can bypass the subtle pronotal setae character.
-In particular, if your mantispid has tri-colored antennae...with basal 2/3 brown, next 1/6 yellow, and last 1/6 dark brown...then you have D. sayi
+However, it turns out that in certain cases you can bypass the subtle pronotal setae character.
+In particular, if your mantispid has tri-colored antennae...with basal 2/3 brown, next 1/6 yellow, and last 1/6 dark brown...then you have Dicromantispa

 !
 (See couplet 2 in Hoffman's key